Jeffafuh/SpotItApplication/README.md

 See how you compare to other peoples' times!
 Select a number of symbols per card, and view the four fastest times for that symbol count.

 ## Running the application

+This project was made in Eclipse using Javafx.

+Once the directory has been cloned, please import the project into Eclipse to run the application.
+Ensure that the Java compiler is enabled to allow project specific settings with the Compiler compliance level as 1.8 for the application to compile and run successfully.